Kendall Brome, Masters Student

 Erika is a master’s student focusing on climatology.
 Her undergraduate research work spanned topics in geology, geography, and biology, and was awarded several undergraduate research grants.
 Past projects include profiling the isotopic characteristics of atmospheric river storm systems impacting northern California, examining past fire use by Native Americans as a means of landscape modification in the Sierra Nevada, and investigating the environmental factors influencing mangrove distribution in the Hawaiian Islands.
 Erika’s passions are storms and marine ecology.
 Just a few of her far too many research interests are extreme precipitation, ENSO, ocean-atmosphere coupling, paleotempestology, upwelling zones, and coastal-nearshore marine ecosystem interactions.
 She is an avid proponent of ocean stewardship and firmly believes that if more money and energy were devoted globally to ocean research, the world would be a happier place.

-Mudith M. Weerabaddana, Masters Student from Sri Lanka and Erasmus Mundus scholar
+Mudith M. Weerabaddana, Master's of Science degree and Erasmus Mundus scholar, 2020

-Mudith is a visiting scholar in the PAST lab at LSU.
-He is from Sri Lanka and is an Erasmus Mundus scholar doing his masters in Marine Environment and Resources under Erasmus+ program in Europe.
-He has obtained his BSc in Fisheries and Marine Science with an oceanography and marine geology major from University of Ruhuna in Sri Lanka.
-He has been studying in University of Southampton (UK), University of Bordeaux (France) and University of Basque Country (Spain) throughout his masters program and now doing his master's thesis at LSU.
-Mudith is working on a paleoclimate/paleoceanography reconstruction using corals with a focus on Ba/Ca variability in the past 100 years in the northwestern Gulf of Mexico.
-The aim of his research is to understand barium trends in the northern Gulf and possible connections to oil exploration and productivity.
-He is interested in continuing his research in paleo environmental reconstructions focusing on the shift from the late Holocene to Anthropocene.
+Mudith was a visiting scholar in the PAST lab in 2020.
+Originally from Sri Lanka, Mudith completed his master's in marine Environment and Resources under Erasmus+ program in Europe as an Erasmus Mundus scholar.
+He obtained his Bachelor of Science degree in Fisheries and Marine Science with an oceanography and marine geology major from the University of Ruhuna in Sri Lanka.
+He studied at the University of Southampton (UK), the University of Bordeaux (France) and the University of Basque Country (Spain), and Louisiana State University throughout his master's program.
+In the PAST lab, Mudith worked on a paleoclimate and paleoceanography reconstructions using a coral from Flower Garden Banks with a focus on coral Ba/Ca variability in the past 75 years in the northwestern Gulf of Mexico.
+His research aimed to understand barium trends in the northern Gulf and possible connections to oil exploration and productivity.
+Mudith is continuing his research in paleoenvironmental reconstructions with Diane Thompson at the University of Arizona starting in the fall of 2021.

 Clay Tucker, Ph.D.
 2020

 Clay is a native of Baton Rouge, Louisiana and enjoys working with anything coastal along the Gulf of Mexico coastline.
 He has a B.S. and a M.S. in Geography from Louisiana State University and completed his doctoral degree in 2020.
-His master's research identified the occurrence of hurricanes using the dendrochronology of pine trees in Grand Bay National Estuarine Research Reserve, Mississippi.
-Dendrochronology is the study of tree rings.
+His master's and doctoral research identified the occurrence of hurricanes using the dendrochronology (study of tree rings) of pine trees in Grand Bay National Estuarine Research Reserve, Mississippi.
 Trees lay one growth band each year and these growth bands can be affected by a multitude of environmental factors, including precipitation, temperature, disease, etc. Analyzing these tree rings can tell us about the history of environment near this tree.
 Hurricanes are one of these environmental factors, which cause stress to trees in the form of defoliation from strong winds, and lack of fresh water availability from storm surge.
 Coastal trees must repair the damage done by hurricanes and thus grow less in the tree trunk the following year.
 For his dissertation research, Clay analyzed the combine effects of hurricanes, sea-level rise, and saltwater on the ability for these coastal species to adapt to climate change.
+Clay is currently a post-doctoral researcher at the University of Alabama working on a National Science Foundation funded project that continues his research on reconstructing hurricanes with tree rings.

-Jessica Tolan is a Master's student in Dr. Malinda Sutor's lab and a Graduate Research Assistant in the PAST lab working on processing fossil corals for geochemical analysis.
+Jessica Tolan was a master's student in Dr. Malinda Sutor's lab and a Graduate Research Assistant in the PAST lab working on processing fossil corals for geochemical analysis.
 Her interests include plankton ecology, water quality, and trophic web dynamics.
 Her thesis research was on the temporal and spatial trends of dead copepods in the Northern Gulf of Mexico as it relates to the Deepwater Horizon Oil Spill.
 Jessica is passionate about all aspects of the ocean and loves learning new fields of marine science.
 Jessica was also Social Chair in the Coast and Environment Graduate Organization (CEGO) (2018–2019) and the Communications Coordinator for LSU Women in Science (2019).
-Jessica is scheduled to graduate August 2020.
+Jessica graduated August 2020.

-Marissa's reseach with corals explored the use of laser-ablation ICP-MS on four Orbicella faveolata corals from two reefs in Veracruz Mexico and assessed several coral proxies (Sr/Ca, Mg/Ca, Li/Ca, Mg/Li, U/Ca, Sr-U, and Ba/Ca) to see which perfomed better for reconstructing temperature and river runoff (Ba/Ca).
+Marissa's research with corals explored the use of laser-ablation ICP-MS on four Orbicella faveolata corals from two reefs in Veracruz Mexico and assessed several coral proxies (Sr/Ca, Mg/Ca, Li/Ca, Mg/Li, U/Ca, Sr-U, and Ba/Ca) to assess which proxy performed better for reconstructing temperature and river runoff (Ba/Ca).
 She found coral Li/Ca is the best performing SST proxy followed by Mg/Ca, Mg/Li, Sr/Ca, U/Ca, and Sr-U as determined by error of reconstruction (ºC).
-Marrissa presented her work at the PAGES Open Science meeting in Zaragosa Spain in May 2017, Ocean Sciences meeting in 2016, and American Geophysical Union Meeting in 2018, where she won the best student poster in Paleoceanography and Paleoclimatology.
-Marissa enjoys outreach and working with minority students and now works at the National Science Foundation in their geoscience program.
+Marissa presented her work at the PAGES Open Science meeting in Zaragosa Spain in May 2017, the Ocean Sciences meeting in 2016, and American Geophysical Union Fall Meeting in 2018, where she won the best student poster in Paleoceanography and Paleoclimatology.
+Marissa enjoys outreach and working with minority students and she now works at the National Science Foundation in their geoscience program.

 JT's research program was part of the BOEM funded Alabama underwater forest project where he examined microfossils in the sediment cores collected at the forest site.
 JT worked with the team to find the unconformity in the sediment cores between the Holocene Sand and late Pleistocene mud and peats sediments using marine microfossils (mostly benthic foraminfera).
 JT also found intact seeds and small mite in the peats of the cores.
 JT worked with other students, Suyapa Gonzalez (Geology) and Jeff Obelcz (Oceanography), to build a regional stratigraphic map of the cores and digital elevation model of the forest site.
 JT presented his work at the Ocean Sciences meeting in 2016 and American Geophysical Union Meeting in 2017.
 He is now working in the commercial sector.